vsouza/awesome-ios/README.md

  * [XLPagerTabStrip](https://github.com/xmartlabs/XLPagerTabStrip) - Android PagerTabStrip for iOS. :large_orange_diamond:
  * [TabPageViewController](https://github.com/EndouMari/TabPageViewController) - Paging view controller and scroll tab view. 🔶

+##### Table View
+ * [MGSwipeTableCell](https://github.com/MortimerGoro/MGSwipeTableCell) - UITableViewCell subclass that allows to display swippable buttons with a variety of transitions.
+ * [ParallaxTableViewHeader](https://github.com/Vinodh-G/ParallaxTableViewHeader) - Parallax scrolling effect on UITableView header view when a tableView is scrolled.
+ * [YXTPageView](https://github.com/hanton/YXTPageView) - A PageView, which supporting scrolling to transition between a UIView and a UITableView.
+ * [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) - A drop-in UITableView/UICollectionView superclass category for showing empty datasets whenever the view has no content to display.
+ * [ConfigurableTableViewController](https://github.com/fastred/ConfigurableTableViewController) - Typed, yet Flexible Table View Controller http://holko.pl/2016/01/05/typed-table-view-controller/ :large_orange_diamond:
+ * [CSStickyHeaderFlowLayout](https://github.com/jamztang/CSStickyHeaderFlowLayout) - UICollectionView replacement of UITableView.
+Do even more like Parallax Header, Sticky Section Header. :large_orange_diamond:
+ * [folding-cell](https://github.com/Ramotion/folding-cell) - TableViewCell replacement with parallax detail view for Swift :large_orange_diamond:
+ * [Lightning-Table](https://github.com/electrickangaroo/Lightning-Table) - A declarative api for working with UITableView.
+ * [Static](https://github.com/venmo/Static) - Simple static table views for iOS in Swift. :large_orange_diamond:
+ * [GSKStretchyHeaderView](https://github.com/gskbyte/GSKStretchyHeaderView) - Configurable yet easy to use stretchy header view for UITableView and UICollectionView.
+ * [MEVFloatingButton](https://github.com/manuelescrig/MEVFloatingButton) - An iOS drop-in UITableView, UICollectionView and UIScrollView superclass category for showing a customizable floating button on top of it.
+ * [AMWaveTransition](https://github.com/andreamazz/AMWaveTransition) - Custom transition between viewcontrollers holding tableviews :large_orange_diamond:
+ * [Dwifft](https://github.com/jflinter/Dwifft) - Automatic updates of UITableView with animations in Swift :large_orange_diamond:
+ * [CollapsableTableKit](https://github.com/rob-nash/CollapsableTableKit) - A kit for building tableviews with a collapsable animation, for each section.
+ * [InfiniteScrollKit](https://github.com/rob-nash/InfiniteScrollKit) - A kit for building tableviews with a paging animation.
+ * [AEAccordion](https://github.com/tadija/AEAccordion) - UITableViewController with accordion effect (expand / collapse cells). :large_orange_diamond:
+ * [SWTableViewCell](https://github.com/CEWendel/SWTableViewCell) - An easy-to-use UITableViewCell subclass that implements a swippable content view which exposes utility buttons (similar to iOS 7 Mail Application)
+ * [ZYThumbnailTableView](https://github.com/liuzhiyi1992/ZYThumbnailTableView) - a TableView have thumbnail cell only, and you can use gesture let it expands other expansionView :large_orange_diamond:

 ##### Tag
  * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.
  * [AMTagListView](https://github.com/andreamazz/AMTagListView) - UIScrollView subclass that allows to add a list of highly customizable tags.